 The Arts of the Islamic World Gallery at the Honolulu Museum of Art explores art from across the Islamic world and offers an introduction to works visitors will encounter during a tour of Shangri La.
 Objects on view from the Shangri La collection highlight the diversity of fine and decorative arts in Islamic cultures throughout the world, spanning the Middle East, Asia, Africa, and Europe, and include ceramics, jewelry, furniture, and glassware.

-Currently on view in the lobby of the University of Hawaii at Manoa's Hamilton Library, this Shangri La pop-up exhibit explores the concept of symmetry in Islamic art through works of art in Shangri La’s collection and through the landscape of Hawaii.
+This Shangri La pop-up exhibit explored the concept of symmetry in Islamic art through works of art in Shangri La’s collection and through the landscape of Hawaii.
 Contact us if you are interested in hosting this educational exhibit.

 Waterscapes: Islamic Architecture and Art from Doris Duke's Shangri La